YatingLi98/notes/ece551/C.md

 #####getline
 `ssize_t getline(char ** line_write_into, size_t * size_malloc, FILE * f);`
 Read a single line from the _f_ until it sees '\n', then place a '\0'.
 It returns _-1_ on an error(including end of error), and the number of bytes read on success.
 If _*line-write-into_ is _NULL_, it will perform a _malloc_.

+###13.
+Programming in the Large
+- Abstraction:
+Abstraction is the separation of interface from inplementation.
+The _interface_ is what it does, while the implementation is how to do it.
+- Readability:
+  + function size
+  + naming: the length of a variable's name should be proportional to the size of its scope, and the complexity of its use
+  + formatting
+  + commenting and documentation
+    - document large-scale design
+    - describe each component
+    - do not comment the obvious
+    - explain the unexpected
+- Work in teas: pair programming